Dental Education History

 All of the programs are accredited by the Commission on Dental Accreditation, a specialized accrediting body recognized by the Council on Postsecondary Accreditation and the United States Department of Education.

 The Army's educational programs are constantly improving through a dynamic reevaluation process.
-All of the Army's Endodontic and Periodontic Training Programs were eventually consolidated and each co-located at Tingay Dental Clinic, Fort Gordon, Georgia.
+All of the Army's Endodontic and Periodontic Training Programs were eventually consolidated and each co-located at Tingay Dental Clinic, Fort Eisenhower, Georgia.
 With the addition of the Prosthodontic Training Program in 1988, the tri-wing design of Tingay Dental Clinic proved to be the ideal setting for the combined programs forming the new Postgraduate Dental Training Programs.

 The DENTAC Commander served as the Director of Dental Education until 1991.
 At that time, a separate Director of Dental Education duty-position was established and a 63B, Comprehensive Dentistry Specialist, was selected.
 A 63B was also assigned as Officer-In-Charge at Tingay Dental Clinic to facilitate the administrative and supply needs of the three teaching programs.
 Both 63B's attended the routine dental mission of the clinic as well as provided advanced restorative support for the residencies.
 In 1995, the Director of Dental Education and OIC duties were consolidated.